Press Release

 BCHC RECOMMENDS: Congress reauthorizes PHEP at $1 billion

 This amount accounts for inflation and aligns it with the intended 2002 buying power of $1.08 billion.
-PHEP funding has been cut by nearly 30% over the last two decades, despite the increase in emerging and re-emerging infectious diseases, and weather-related, environmental, and other emergencies and disasters.
+PHEP funding has been cut by nearly 34% over the last two decades, despite the increase in emerging and re-emerging infectious diseases, and weather-related, environmental, and other emergencies and disasters.
 The continuous barrage of wide-scale public health emergencies, such as the COVID-19 pandemic and mpox, demonstrates the need to reauthorize and reinvest in these programs to rebuild and bolster our country’s public health preparedness and response capabilities.
-See the graph above for the sharp drop in preparedness funding, even as severe public health emergencies have increased in frequency and severity.
+The graph above illustrates the sharp drop in preparedness funding, even as severe public health emergencies have increased in frequency and severity.

 BCHC RECOMMENDS: Congress monitors how states appropriate PHEP awards to local health departments